 What makes a Goodnature trap humane?

-When we designed the A24 Rat & Mouse Trap, a goal was to ensure it was as humane as possible.
+When we designed the A24 Rat & Mouse Trap, a goal was to ensure it would provide a quick kill.
 Here’s how we’ve done this.

 We’ve seen the effects toxins have on animals, pest or otherwise, and this isn’t suffering we stand for.
 The poisons available for use, while easy for the user, results in a slow and painful death for the affected animal.